 Many users like how this powder blends well and has a good, consistent texture.
 It is also easy on the stomach so that you can drink it without worrying about bloating.
-The flavor is also quite decent and easy to combine with other ingredients.

 While many people don’t like the pricing and think that there should be more bulk purchase options, others love the clean ingredients and protein profile found in this product.